 Timeline

-The Timeline area is used to manage and edit assets and motion along a time axis to create animation and video compositions.
+The Timeline area is used to manage and edit materials and motion along a time axis to create animation and video compositions.

 This page describes the operations related to the Timeline.